-There are a number of designated handicapped parking spaces directly adjacent to the Harris and Betts Smith Learning Center as well as a suitable ramp leading to the main doors.
-Unfortunately, neither the building doors nor the Academic Success Center Office Suite doors are equipped yet with automatic door openers, however assistance can be provided by dialing 908-852-1400, extension 2168.
+There are a number of designated accessible parking spaces directly adjacent to the Harris and Betts Smith Learning Center as well as a ramp leading to the main doors.
+The building doors and the Academic Success Center Office Suite doors are not equipped with automatic doors; however, assistance can be provided by dialing 908-852-1400, extension 2168.